 If during Functional Power Mode the voltage at the system master is (B+ < 10v) OR (B+ > 16v) for more then Thysterisis then the system shall turn the infotainment system OFF and enter Standby Power mode.

+If entered standby because the System Master was outside the allowable voltage range (B+ < 10v) OR (B+ > 16v) for more than Thysterisis than the System Master shall perform some voltage hysteresis before re-entering Functional power mode if the voltage re-enters at the defined voltage range.

+Ex.
+While in Run the voltage went below 10V for more than Thysterisis than the System Master enters Standby power mode.
+Than to re-enter functional power mode (ex crank the vehicle engine) the system master would add a voltage hysteresis such the system master goes to 10.5v for more than Thysterisis before re-entering functional power mode.
+If there is no voltage hysteresis then system could be continually be turned ON and OFF if on the voltage border.

 When the power mode changes to Crank (PowerMode == Crank_3) it will not cause a change in the current Power Mode System State (ex. won't exit phone mode, MMActive) unless specifically noted elsewhere.
 Refer to the Error Management section for details of operation during Crank.